Kim Jung-sook: First Lady of South Korea

-Kim became First Lady of the Republic of Korea on her husband's inauguration as President on 10 May 2017.
-As First Lady, she focused on members of minority groups such as people with disabilities, single-parent families and elderly people by hosting related events arranged by the Blue House.
+Kim became First Lady of the Republic of Korea on her husband's inauguration as president on 10 May 2017.
+As first lady, she focused on members of minority groups such as people with disabilities, single-parent families and elderly people by hosting related events arranged by the presidential office, Blue House.
 She also made commemorative speeches for cultural events and visited related facilities when accompanying her husband's official or state visit to foreign countries.

 Kim has been accused of abusing public funds for personal clothing and accessories.
 People in the conservative right wing gathered photos of Kim at domestic and international public events to examine the number, brands, and prices of her apparel and accessories.
 Their quantity and high price caused some to demand the Blue House (Cheong Wa Dae; the then-presidential office) reveal the payment sources.
 The Korea Taxpayers Association (KTA) filed two lawsuits against the Blue House, once in 2019 and again in February 2022.
 The Seoul Administrative Court ruled that the presidential office must disclose the prices of clothing Kim wore at official events.
 The Blue House, not complying with the ruling, insisted that the payment information was pertaining to national security would remain classified for at least 15 years.
-It added that Kim paid for her clothing with her own money.
+It was added that Kim paid for her clothing with her own money.

-In 2025 prosecutors withdrew cases filed against Kim over an solo trip she made to visit the Taj Mahal that was reported to have cost 400 million won ($276,336) in state funds while she was first lady in 2018 and for keeping a loaned Chanel jacket that was used during a state visit in France that same year, citing lack of evidence.
+In 2025, prosecutors withdrew cases filed against Kim over a solo trip she made to the Taj Mahal that was reported to have cost 400 million won ($276,336) in state funds while she was first lady in 2018, and for keeping a loaned Chanel jacket that was used during a state visit in France that same year, citing lack of evidence.